vibewell25/vibewell/docs/docs/security/legal-requirements-review.md

-# Vibewell Legal Requirements Review
+# VibeWell Legal Requirements Review

 ## Executive Summary

-This document provides a comprehensive review of the Vibewell platform's compliance with applicable legal requirements and regulations.
+This document provides a comprehensive review of the VibeWell platform's compliance with applicable legal requirements and regulations.
 The review encompasses data protection laws, accessibility requirements, consumer protection regulations, payment processing standards, and industry-specific regulations related to wellness and beauty services.

 ## Table of Contents